 Research evidence is used to constantly improve our practice.
 We are using ‘Let’s think English’ which bases its lessons around metacognition and research from King’s College.
 Skills in these lessons can be transferred across the curriculum.

-We are part of a Maths Hub this academic year that will focus on Improving the Deciphering of Mathematical Word Problems through Starter Activities and a Guided Approach in KS1/2.
+We have worked as part of a Maths Hub focussing on Improving the Deciphering of Mathematical Word Problems through Starter Activities and a Guided Approach in KS1/2.